trite/trite.io-content/posts/2023/2023-04-02_rubber-duck-gpt-ocaml-compose-problem.md

 Great!
 Now the `list of integers` can be passed on to the next part of the program.

 # Making it point-free (tacit programming)
 Sometimes in functional programming it can be nice to [express functions without their input arguments](https://en.wikipedia.org/wiki/Tacit_programming).
 This is known as `point-free style` or `tacit programming`.
-It's

 This can, in some cases, be as simple as dropping the arguments to the function and switching from using pipes (`|>` in OCaml/ReasonML) to function composition (sometimes expressed as `>>`).